greenonline/TRS80Taipan/Misc/Hacks/README.md

 The [Hi-Res version][1] of [Taipan!][2] has two features that the [40 column version of Taipan][3] does not:

+ - Option of starting with debt or not, and
  - Banking
- - Option of starting with debt or not.

 I have added these two features to the 40 column version for Apple II, as well as for the ports to  MMBASIC and BBC BASIC.